Interview with Sara Zewde: “I Find a Lot of Creative Inspiration from People and Place”

 I revisited the places Olmsted visited when he traveled to the South 165 years ago.
 Among the things that I found across these sites were the ways landscape architecture has been used to obscure the presence of slavery.
 So, in an ironic twist of fate, Olmsted’s profession has become the tool for untelling the stories about America that Olmsted wanted to tell in his writing.
 So it occurred to me: Can Olmsted’s landscape architecture also be the tool to tell those stories?

-Your work seems largely focused on reconnecting communities with their own histories, thereby empowering them and strengthening their resilience to future challenges.
+Your work seems largely focused on strengthening communities’ connection to their own histories, thereby empowering them and increasing their resilience to future challenges.
 Instead of taking a design-first approach, you take a community-first approach.
 In a video with PBS, you said your goal is to ensure your body of work, in totality, doesn’t say anything.
 Why take this approach?

 There are so many cultures underrepresented in design pedagogy and practice.
 Part of the insistence on my part about not having a design signature so to speak is that our office really tap into the particular place, people, ecology, and cultural context.
 It helps us challenge some of the quiet constraints we’ve inherited about space and design.